-In all subjects teachers must not provide any type of assistance which is explicitly prohibited in the specification.
+In all subjects teachers must not provide any type of assistance which is explicitly prohibited in the awarding body's specification.
 Assistance must not be given if there is no means to record it and to take account of it in the marking.